datstartup/ubuntuopenbox/_posts/2019-11-13-How-to-first-set-up-Raspberry-Pi-Headless.md

 Raspbian will move it to the proper place at /etc/wpa_supplicant/ at the first boot and automatically connect to the wifi specified in the file.

-*Note:* It is not me to invent the method, I read it somewhere on stackexchange when my HDMI cable broke and could not access to a LAN port.
+*Note:* It is not me who found the method, I read it somewhere on stackexchange when my HDMI cable broke and could not access a LAN port.
 Have been using it successfully ever since from Stretch to Buster.
 {: .notice--info}

 ### Enable SSH